hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 # Maven Arquetype

 HotRod includes a Maven arquetype that creates a full blown project using a single command line.

+The Maven arquetype automates the creation of a project that includes:
+- Full Maven structure.
+- Fully configured HotRod for the database of your choice.
+- Configurable versions of HotRod and other libraries.
+- Database populated by Debbie (optional).
+- Database monitored by Sentinel (optional).
+- A REST service.
+- OpenAPI generation in JSON format for an API Gateway.
+- OpenAPI generation in YAML format for an API Gateway.
+- Runnable basic application with example code.

 ### Table of Contents